Job hunting? Your Myers-Briggs personality type can help.

 - Cozy retail store/restaurant (with a friend on staff)

 As an INFP, you’re very self-reflective.
 You probably like to journal, daydream, play with baby animals, and walk in nature.
 You tend to be creative, too, and stay close to the small group of friends and family who understand your unconventional style.
 And you’ll get to your novel someday, the one where you express your deepest sentiments and values.
 Maybe you’ll even go the independent route and self-publish.
 But a full-time career in the competitive publishing marketplace may be tricky.

-If you want a more reliable career, you’ll need other options, like studying to become a therapist or social worker, since you enjoy listening sincerely to others and are interested in emotions and relationships.
+If you want a more reliable career, you’ll need other options, like studying to become a therapist, since you enjoy listening sincerely to others and are interested in emotions and relationships.
 Thankfully, school creates a clear path to therapy work, and the field is in high demand.
 It doesn’t even bother you that counseling doesn’t pay much.
 To pay your way through school, consider working in a small, cozy environment, like a small-business retailer or family restaurant.
 Just make sure you have a good friend to work there with you, as having a work friend will make you more comfortable.